How Do You Solve a Problem like Decumulation?

-For many people, the decumulation phase also represents a shift in their investment strategies from ‘offense’ (increasing their salary and investing in high-growth funds) to ‘defense’ (saving their nest egg and making it last to ensure they have income for life).
+For many people, the decumulation phase also represents a shift in their investment strategies from ‘offense’ (increasing their salary and investing in high-growth funds) to ‘defence’ (saving their nest egg and making it last to ensure they have income for life).

-Unfortunately, having a strong decumulation strategy is more complex than simply having a good defense.
+Unfortunately, having a strong decumulation strategy is more complex than simply having a good defence.
 There are simply too many uncertainties involved, including the most important: uncertainty over how many years the money needs to last.

 If you plan for too few years, you could find yourself at $0 with many years to go.
 If you plan to live for 117.63 years – the oldest a Canadian has ever lived – it’s very likely you’ll curtail your spending in ways that limit your dreams.
 Skydiving is expensive!

 You may ask yourself: Will I outlive my savings?
 Do I have enough money to weather market downturns and unexpected life events?
 How long will I need my savings to last?
 Can I continue to be financially self-sufficient, or will I need to rely on family support?
 Will I be able to afford my lifestyle?

 There have traditionally been few effective solutions to the problem of decumulation, leaving retirees to fend for themselves to achieve long-term financial security.
 This is one of the contributing factors of the retirement savings gaps around the world.